raamdev/independent-publisher-child-theme/README.md

 Once activated, you can start making changes to the child theme's `style.css` file and/or `functions.php`.
 The changes you make in those files will simply override the parent theme's styles and functions.

 See the comments in `style.css` and `functions.php` for examples.

+## Templates

+A [Page Template](http://codex.wordpress.org/Page_Templates#Custom_Page_Template) can be selected from the Page Attributes meta box when editing or creating a new WordPress Page.
+The following page templates are included in this Child Theme:

+ * **Archive Page:** Displays Search box, Recent Posts, Most Used Categories, Monthly Archives, and Tag Cloud.